APOE Status

 Knowing your APOE status changes what "heart-healthy diet" actually means for you.
 The generic recommendation works fine for most.
 For E4 carriers, the diet is the same direction with more conviction — and the cognitive-health angle becomes part of the conversation rather than a separate worry.

 APOE Status is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the macronutrients and metabolic optimization spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →